Chilly chiselin' fans take note: U.S. Snow Sculpting Competition returns

 After about three days' work, competitors will vote to name the best of the best.
 No, they are not allowed to vote for their own work.
 There will also be a "people's choice" winner based on ballots available to the public at the competition.

-In the meantime, enjoy these photos of sculptures from last year's event in Lake Geneva, courtesy of Visit Lake Geneva.
+In the meantime, enjoy these photos of sculptures from a recent event in Lake Geneva, courtesy of Visit Lake Geneva.

 Team Wisconsin 1